Bojonegoro Regency: Petroleum and gas

 The recent discovery of oil and gas fields in the area is providing new economic opportunities.

-The oil/gas fields locations include Banyu Urip, Alas Dara, Alas Tua West, Alas Tua East, Jambaran, Cendana (ExxonMobil 45%, Pertamina 45%, local companies 10% - under Joint Operating Agreement) and Sukowati (Operated under Joint Operating Body - Petrochina Pertamina East Java).
+The oil/gas fields locations include Banyu Urip, Alas Dara, Alas Tua West, Alas Tua East, Jambaran, Cendana (ExxonMobil 45%, Pertamina 45%, local companies 10% - under Joint Operating Agreement), and Sukowati (Operated under Joint Operating Body - Petrochina Pertamina East Java).

 The Banyu Urip oil and gas field has proven oil reserves of over 250 Moilbbl, with peak production of about 165000 oilbbl per day, accounting for 20 percent of the present national crude oil production.

-The main exploration started officially when a cooperative contract signed on September 17, 2005, with Mobil Cepu Ltd., a subsidiary of ExxonMobil as main operator.
+The main exploration started officially when a cooperative contract was signed on September 17, 2005, with Mobil Cepu Ltd., a subsidiary of ExxonMobil as the main operator.
 A joint operation agreement between state oil company Pertamina was signed in March 2006.
 Pertamina and ExxonMobil concluded a 30-year production-sharing contract in which each company would share 45 percent interest in the block.
 The remaining 10 percent would go to the local governments.
-Foreign companies, mainly from China, have started to invest in Bojonegoro in various projects related with the planned exploration and exploitation of the Cepu Block oil fields with total value of US$8 million.
+Foreign companies, mainly from China, have started to invest in Bojonegoro in various projects related to the planned exploration and exploitation of the Cepu Block oil fields with a total value of US$8 million.
 According to the former minister and ambassador to the United States, Dorodjatun Kuntjoro-Jakti, Tuban and Bojonegoro would resemble Texas, because of its gas and oil resources.

-Communities in Bojonegoro has benefited from community development projects by foreign companies like ExxonMobil, which have built houses of worship, schools, community health centers, and infrastructure.
+Communities in Bojonegoro have benefited from community development projects by foreign companies like ExxonMobil, which have built houses of worship, schools, community health centers, and infrastructure.
 However, oil production is becoming a source of controversy.